jcmeulle/jcmeulle.github.io/README.md

 ## Profiling

 I made radar charts for each group and plotted their average Assists, Aerials Won, Progressive Carries, Non-Penalty Goals, Interceptions, and Tackles.
 I thought that these variables would help show the differences between players more effectively than just the PCA clustering plot.
+Each variable was standardized from 0 to 1 to keep the axes consistent.

+First, we can look into what makes the Attacking Midfielders and the Transcendent Stars different, since they were most similar to each other.

 <div class="box">
   <iframe src="//plotly.com/~jcmeulle/24.embed" frameborder="0" scrolling="no" width="49%" height="512" align="left"> </iframe>